yoovtest/joaapidemo/readme.md

 ### Update to vhost settings of your web server

-Ensure you can reach your web page via the entry url. (https://www.xxxx.com in this example)
+Ensure you can reach ther web page via the entry url. (https://www.xxxx.com in this example)

 #### Example for Nginx
 /etc/nginx/sites-available/joaapidemo